CaptainCrowbar/prion-lib/rs-core/thread-pool.md

 returning.
 After it returns, `pending()` will be zero; new jobs can be queued as usual afterwards.
 The destructor calls `clear()`.

-The wait functions will block until there are no queued jobs left, or the timeout expires.
-The timed wait functions return true on success (no jobs are queued), false on timeout.
+The wait functions will block until there are no queued or executing jobs left, or the timeout expires.
+The timed wait functions return true on success (no jobs left), false on timeout.

 All member functions, except the constructors and destructor, are async safe and can be called from any thread.
 Functions other than `clear()` and